WESS-Productions/Recipe-App-Frontend/README.md

 The Yum Recipe App is deployed on the Render cloud platform, providing reliable hosting and deployment capabilities.

-## Known Issues

-As with any software application, the Yum Recipe App may have some known issues.
-We maintain a list of known issues in the project repository's issue tracker.
-Feel free to check the tracker for updates and to report any new issues you encounter.

 ## Credits

 The Yum Recipe App would not have been possible without the contributions and support of the following individuals and resources: